dotnet/csharplang/proposals/low-level-struct-improvements.md

     // returning references to values that live beyond this method call.
 But our existing
     // rules hide that this could be happening and callers do not account for it. return span;

-    int local = 42;

-    // Error: this is fundamentally unsafe because the created Span<T> is referring to
-    // locals in the current stack from.
-This is a dangling reference.
-No rule change
-    // is going to make this legal. return new Span<int>(ref local);
 }
 ```